United Nations Command

 On 27 July 1953, United Nations Command, the Korean People's Army, and the Chinese People's Volunteers signed the Korean Armistice Agreement, ending open hostilities.
 The agreement established the Military Armistice Commission (MAC), consisting of representatives of the signatories, to supervise the implementation of the armistice terms, and the Neutral Nations Supervisory Commission (NNSC), composed of nations that did not participate in the conflict, to monitor the armistice's restrictions on the parties' reinforcing or rearming themselves.
 In 1975, the UN General Assembly adopted resolution 3390 (XXX), which called upon the parties to the Armistice Agreement to replace it with a peace agreement, and expressed the hope that UNC would be dissolved on 1 January 1976; however, as of 2025, the UNC continues to maintain and enforce the Armistice Agreement.

-Since 1953, UNC's primary duties have been to maintain the armistice and facilitate diplomacy between North and South Korea.
+Since 1953, UN Command's primary duties have been to maintain the armistice and facilitate diplomacy between North and South Korea.
 Although "MAC" meetings have not occurred since 1994, UN Command representatives routinely engage members of the Korean People's Army in formal and informal meetings.
 The most recent formal negotiations on the terms of Armistice occurred between October and November 2018.
 Duty officers from both sides of the Joint Security Area (commonly known as the Truce Village of Panmunjom) conduct daily communications checks and have the ability to engage face-to-face when the situation demands.